kevgo/straides/README.md

 Better HTTP STatus coDES for RAIls!

 Straides provides a convenient and more consistent way for handling error conditions in controllers.

-Straides makes it possible, for example, to abort execution of a request in a before_filter.
+It makes it possible, for example, to abort execution of a request in a before_filter.

 # Usage